MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 description: This section describes how to perform basic debugging tasks using the WinDbg preview debugger.
 ---

-> Note: Testing disclaimer headers

-> [!WARNING]
-> Some information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
->

-> [!NOTE]
-> Some information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
->

----
-**Important** Some information relates to prereleased product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

----

 ![Important note - This information in this topic is preliminary.
 Updated information will be provided in a later release of the documentation.
 ](images/windbgx-prelim-important-note.png)

 # Debugging Using WinDbg Preview